If you have symptoms of coronavirus (COVID-19), you can get tested at a test site near you. You'll need to book an appointment.

 - hand sanitiser or antiseptic wipes – you may be asked to do the test yourself, so you'll need clean hands (or you'll be given a pair of latex-free gloves)

-- face coverings for each person aged 3 or over, if you are visiting a walk-through test site
+You should also bring a face covering to wear for each person aged 3 or over if you are visiting a walk-through test site.

 You might also want to bring a bottle of water, as test sites cannot provide drinks.